 We can’t control the economy, but we can control our personal finances.
 By following the approach I just described at all times, there will be no need to make major changes when times turn bad.

 To my frugal friends – those who wear the word well – carry on.
-But for everyone who’s been gritting their teeth through a season of forced frugality, let’s put an end to all the financial binging and purging.
+But for everyone who’s ever grit their teeth through a season of forced frugality, let’s put an end to all the financial binging and purging.
 Let’s re-brand ourselves as money-smart and get on a more sustainable and enjoyable path toward financial success.

 If someone forwarded this article to you, please sign up for your own subscription to this blog.
-Two or three times a week, you’ll receive ideas and encouragement for using money well.
+Twice a week, you’ll receive ideas and encouragement for using money well.